All Episodes

 What is the impact on the economy?

-The last place I want to invest is Wall Street, because I don't trust Wall Street.
+The last place I want to invest is Wall Street because I don't trust Wall Street.

-Well, look, uh investing in um when you say Wall Street, you what you're doing is you're investing in American companies, and and there is a great growth story to investing in American companies over the long term.
+Well, look, investing in, when you say Wall Street, what you're doing is you're investing in American companies.

-That gives you the the diversity of lots of different companies in one fund, and they are the lowest in terms of fees.
+That gives you the diversity of lots of different companies in one fund, and they are the lowest in terms of fees.

 That's number one.